 A boat kit, kayak kit, shore kit, and ice kit should not look the same.
 Use the explanation in this section for the details, then scan the visual matrix below before packing.

-Fishing gear budget ladder
+Fishing gear budget ladder: value versus structural integrity

 Common fishing gear mistakes to avoid